-This will help you understand the reasons behind each type of treatment, how they work, the procedures i.e. what to expect, and possible side-effects, both short-term and long-term.
-This will help you to decide what questions to ask your health team and help you make informed decisions about your brain tumour treatment.
+Use the information here to learn more about the various brain tumour treatments available.
+The pages explain the different type of treatment, how they work, the procedures and what to expect, and possible side-effects, both short-term and long-term.
+They are designed to help you to decide what questions to ask your health team and help you make informed decisions about your brain tumour treatment.

-How radiotherapy works and what to expect during your treatment.
+Find out why radiotherapy may be used and what to expect during treatment

-A chemotherapy drug used to treat high grade gliomas - how it’s taken and its side-effects.
+A chemotherapy drug used to treat high grade gliomas - discover how it’s taken and its side-effects.

-A drug, which is not licensed for use in the UK for the treatment of brain tumours, that is currently under debate.
+Read more about this drug, which is not licensed for use in the UK for the treatment of brain tumours.